yidanzh0518/PHS7045-whoami/README.md

 yourself (that you don't mind publicly sharing).
 Remember to only modify the line with your username!

-# PHS7045 Advanced Programming Students (Fall 2023)
+# PHS7045 Advanced Programming Students (Spring 2023)

-# PHS7045 Fall 2023 instructors
+# PHS7045 Spring 2023 instructors

 [**@gvegayon**](https://github.com/gvegayon) My first programming language was Visual Basic and before going to business school I wanted to be a musician <img src="https://avatars3.githubusercontent.com/u/893619?s=460&u=723af9d8b02e277a5a91e0c179bbdf4450abec4b&v=4" alt="An old picture of me" width="40px">